DanielBandarica02/SOC-HomeLab/docs/00-architecture/prerequisites.md

 | `internal-vlan66-dmz`   | VLAN 66 — Attacker DMZ        | pfSense · Kali                          |
 | `internal-vlan99-soc`   | VLAN 99 — SOC Management      | pfSense · Ubuntu-Server (Wazuh)         |

 **pfSense will have 5 network adapters:** one per Internal Network.
-It will be the only routing point between segments — exactly like a physical firewall in a real corporate network.
+It will be the only routing point between segments, exactly like a physical firewall in a real corporate network.

 ## IP map